Home » Economy » Poverty in India

 The main economic causes of poverty in India include a low tax base, high levels of tax evasion, and wealthy individuals avoiding paying taxes. the creation of a vicious cycle whereby impoverished individuals pay less taxes, which in turn results in less money being spent on assistance programmes for the poor.

-Despite the fact that more than 50% of the population is employed in agriculture, it only accounts for 15% of GDP, concealing unemployment in the industry.
-Higher unemployment rate in India is one of the major cause of poverty at some extent.
+Although more than 50% of the population is employed in agriculture, it only accounts for 15% of GDP, concealing unemployment in the industry.
+Higher unemployment rate in India is one of the major causes of poverty to some extent.
 It demonstrates that the agricultural industry is where the majority of the impoverished are concentrated.
 Growth in unemployment that began after 1990, when, despite an increase in GDP, the majority of jobs were generated in skilled industries, preventing revenue from trickling down to the lower socioeconomic echelons of society.

 Social factors like untouchability, caste system, etc., are major Causes of Poverty in India.